 Send them back with a gift and a prayer

-Give the students a gift that lets them know their home church is thinking about them while they are away at school.
+Before sending them back to school, give students a gift that lets them know their home church is thinking about them while they are away.
 For example, ask members of your congregation to crochet or knit prayer shawls or blankets for each of them.
 Then have your pastor, youth leaders, Sunday school teachers, and others, pray over the blankets before presenting them to the students.
-Not only will the shawls keep them warm, but they will also cover them with prayer — even when they are away.
+Not only will the shawls keep them warm, but they will also cover them with prayer—even when they are away.

 Many churches are good at staying connected to college students in the fall, but fewer continue those ministries in the spring.
-Plan now to send more "survival kits" in March or April and get ready to welcome the students back to church this summer!
+Plan now to send more "survival kits" not only in November-December, but also in April-May, and get ready to welcome students back to church whenever they are coming home!